Elon Musk: SpaceX rocket explosion is 'most difficult' failure in 14 years

 SpaceX is trying to change the economics of space flight by developing rockets that land upright after launch and can then be reused.
 It has yet to carry any people into space, though it has won a contract from NASA to carry American astronauts to the space station in the future.

 Musk, who also is CEO of electric car maker Tesla (TSLA), hopes the company will be able to take people to Mars as soon as 2025.
+He also said last week that astronauts have been safe had they been aboard the company's Dragon space capsule atop the rocket at the time of the explosion.
+Escape rockets built into the side of the capsule would have carried Dragon and astronauts to safety.

 -- Chris Isidore contributed reporting.